Tomek4861/UniversityTimetableOptimizer/README.md

 You can find there:
 - `timetable.json` - JSON file containing whole generated timetable day by day.
 - `groups.csv` - CSV file containing selected groups for each course.
-- Optionally you can save week schedule as an `.png` image by clicking `Save Screenhost` button.
+- Optionally you can save week schedule as an `.png` image by clicking `Save Screenshot` button.